The 18% gray card and reflected-meter calibration

 Why reflected meters render every reading as middle gray, how a gray card fixes a base exposure, and why 18% and 12.5% calibration disagree.

 A reflected-light meter measures luminance, not reflectance.
 It has no way of knowing whether it is pointed at fresh snow, a black cat, or a face.
 To produce a single exposure recommendation, it must assume the scene averages to one fixed tone, and it renders whatever it reads as that tone.
-When the assumption is wrong, the meter is fooled: snow comes out gray, the black cat comes out gray.
-The gray card exists to give the meter exactly the average tone it expects, removing the subject from the calculation.
+When the assumption is wrong, the meter is fooled: snow comes out grey, the black cat comes out grey.
+The grey card exists to give the meter exactly the average tone it expects, removing the subject from the calculation.

 Related posts